Mental Health Week

 NT Mental Health Week is part of a national mental health promotion campaign held in October each year, and incorporates World Mental Health Day, held globally on 10 October.
 The purpose of this awareness week is to engage communities in activities that promote mental health and wellbeing and to also increase understanding and reduce stigma about mental illness, and how it impacts on the lives of people in our community.

-NTMHW encourages all of us to think about our mental health and wellbeing, regardless of whether we may have a lived experience of mental illness or not, and encourages help seeking behaviours, when needed.
+NTMHW encourages all of us to think about our mental health and wellbeing, regardless of whether we may have a lived experience of mental illness or not, and encourages help seeking behaviors, when needed.
 It provides a chance to promote activities and ideas that can have a positive impact on our daily lives and the lives of others.

-NT Mental Health Week is a time to recognise people who have made significant contributions to the Mental Health sector.
+NT Mental Health Week is a time to recognise people or organizations who have made significant contributions to the Mental Health sector.
 We know there are many people in paid and voluntary roles who provide extraordinary support to others.
 The NT Mental Health Awards recognises and celebrates the achievements of these inspiring individuals and organisations.

 Anyone can nominate an individual or organisation.
 Self-nominations are also welcomed.
 All award nominators are required to complete the nomination form, indicate the award category, and address the evaluation criteria.

-Nominees must be a current resident of the Northern Territory, agree to be nominated and understand that their information provided (except for contact details) may be used for publicity and promotional purposes.
+Nominees must be a current resident of the Northern Territory, agree to be nominated and understand that their information (except for contact details) may be used for publicity and promotional purposes.

 As we get closer to Mental Health Week a full calendar of events happening across the state will be available.
 All Mental Health Week event holders will be able to register their event via the NTMHC website events page, whether they are grant funded or otherwise.
 The Northern Territory Mental Health Coalition will help to promote events registered in the calendar via social media and other platforms.